 About Me

-Having lived in different parts of the United States, I am happy to now be calling Southern Maine my home.
-I received my Bachelor’s degree from Mount Holyoke College in 2007 with a focus in Politics and Studio Art.
+Having lived in different parts of the United States throughout my life, I am happy to be settled in Southern Maine and call it my home.

 A STRENGTHS-BASED APPROACH